jaredtritz/jsonsails-readthedocs/source/setup/index.rst

 ===========

 Each of the main objects in the system can be edited on its corresponding setup page, with the objects intance ID appearing in the URL.

 On the setup page you edit the object properties, and also the links to any included objects.
+The alias which is used for the inclusion will be used to reference the object in the corresponding scripting environment.

+It is also where you can pass the ownership of the object.

 .. note::